AIML-IfI/openset-imagenet/readme.md

 ## Data

 All scripts rely on the ImageNet dataset using the ILSVRC 2012 data.
-If you do not have a copy yet, it can be downloaded from Kaggle (untested): https://www.kaggle.com/competitions/imagenet-object-localization-challenge/overview.
+If you do not have a copy yet, it can be [downloaded from Kaggle](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/overview) (untested).
 The protocols rely on the `robustness` library, which in turn relies on some files that have been distributed with the ImageNet dataset some time ago, but they are not available anymore.
 With a bit of luck, you can find the files somewhere online: